 Our primary business objective is to maximize long-term shareholder value through the improvement and monetization of our land-based assets.
 A key element of our strategy is to entitle and then develop large-scale mixed-use master planned residential and commercial/industrial real estate development projects to serve the growing populations of Southern and Central California.
 Our mixed-use master planned residential developments include up to 35,278 housing units, and more than 35 million square feet of commercial space.
 We have obtained entitlements on MV and the first approved final map for the project consisting of 401 residential lots and parcels for hospitality, amenities, and public uses.
-The Grapevine at Tejon Community has approved entitlements for 12,000 units and 5 million square feet of commercial development.
+Grapevine at Tejon Ranch, or Grapevine, has approved entitlements for 12,000 units and 5 million square feet of commercial development.
 Centennial at Tejon Ranch, or Centennial, had entitlements approved in 2019 by the Los Angeles County Board of Supervisors.
-These approvals were litigated in two lawsuits filed in Los Angeles County Superior Court in May 2019 and the Company has since worked on defending and addressing the ongoing litigation, including considering all options to address the Superior Court's January 2022 decision and the Superior Court's March 22, 2023 final judgment.
+These approvals were litigated in two lawsuits filed in Los Angeles County Superior Court in May 2019 and we have since worked on defending and addressing the ongoing litigation, including considering all options to address the Superior Court's January 2022 decision and the Superior Court's March 22, 2023 final judgment.
 On May 26, 2023, we filed a Notice of Appeal, thereby appealing the Superior Court's decision to the Second District of the California Court of Appeal.
 On June 27, 2023, CBD/CNPS cross-appealed the Superior Court's ruling.
-During the appeal process the Superior Court's order of the rescission of project approvals have been placed on hold.
+During the appeals process the Superior Court's order of the rescission of project approvals has been placed on hold.
 See Note 11 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for additional information regarding the Centennial litigation.

 We are currently executing on value creation as we are engaged in construction, commercial sales, and leasing at our fully operational commercial/industrial center, TRCC.
-During the first quarter of 2024, the Company began construction of the first phase of a multi-family community, Terra Vista at Tejon, within TRCC.
+During the first quarter of 2024, we began construction of the first phase of a multi-family community, Terra Vista at Tejon, within TRCC.
 The development is located on a 22-acre site located immediately north of the Outlets at Tejon.
-In this first phase, the Company plans to develop 228 units of multi-family residences, in seven apartment buildings, as well as a clubhouse with pool and fitness facilities.
+In this first phase, we are developing 228 units of multi-family residences, in seven apartment buildings, as well as a clubhouse with pool and fitness facilities.
 The Conditional Use Permit approved by Kern County Board of Supervisors authorized up to a maximum of 495 multi-family residences to be constructed.
+Our goal is to deliver the first phase on budget and on time, and we are currently meeting both objectives.
 All of these efforts are supported by diverse revenue streams generated from other operations, including: farming, mineral resources, ranch operations, and our various joint ventures.